onefoursix/run-streamsets-job-on-ephemeral-engine-on-k8s/README.md

 - Starts the deployment which causes an engine to be deployed on Kubernetes with the unique label.

-- Updates a Job with the unique engine label.
+- Assigns the unique engine label to the Job intended to run on the engine.

 - Starts the Job, which will run on the just deployed engine.